Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 - Output quantity change

-Meanwhile, nominal GDP is used as an economic size.
+Meanwhile, nominal GDP is used to measure economic size.
 For example, how big is the United States economy in 2021?
-We can answer it by looking at nominal GDP.
+We can answer this by looking at nominal GDP.
 This approach makes more sense than real GDP because we use prices in 2021.
 On the other hand, using real GDP is probably unrealistic because it uses prices in the base year, which were probably prices ten years ago and have changed significantly compared to 2021.

 Apart from being an economic size, for example, we can also use nominal figures to measure how much household spending or business investment contributes to the economy in a given year.